stark0de/pe-tools/README.md

 ## .NET remoting checker
 This tool checks the IAT of all the .exe files in a directory to check if it imports a .NET remoting-related function and certain DLLs, if this gives positive results, it means a .NET remoting server or client is present in those binaries

+## Keyword search IAT, EAT:
+This tools just receives as arguments the full path of a folder and the full path of a file containing keywords (1 per line).
+It will search in all the PE files in the specified directories to check if those keywords are present in any exported or imported functions